Here's some of the random e-mail (jokes and otherwise) that we've found

 4. Most laptop computers are powerful enough to override the communications system of any invading alien society.

-5. It does not matter if you are heavily outnumbered in a fight involving martial arts -- your enemies will wait patiently to attack you one by one by dancing around in a threatening manner until you have knocked out their predecessors.
+5. It does not matter if you are heavily outnumbered in a fight involving martial arts -- your enemies will wait patiently to attack you one by

 6. When you turn out the light to go to bed, everything in your bedroom will still be clearly visible, just slightly bluish.